gloriasp15/portfolio-2026/business-cases/01-commercial-babel-tower/README.md

 The issue is not data availability, but the absence of a shared operational language that allows events to be prioritized, coordinated and acted upon consistently across teams.

-This business case addresses how to transform fragmented operational signals into shared, decision-ready priorities without centralizing control or replacing existing execution systems.

----

 ### Current Challenges

 - Fragmented operational signals across heterogeneous systems